Abdelrhman2022/Life-expectancy-Prediction-from-BMI/README.md

 # Predict using the model

-Predict using a BMI of 21.07931 and assign it to the variable laos_life_exp.
+Predict using a BMI of 20.0123 and assign it to the variable laos_life_exp.
+Result: Your life expectancy guess for Laos was 57.62840441791824